ElankumaranR/ecomerce/README.md

 MySQL
 HTML, CSS (Bootstrap is optional for UI enhancements)

-**Installation**
+Installation
-1.Clone the repository
+Clone the repository:
+git clone <repository-url>

-2.Navigate into the project directory
+Navigate into the project directory: cd <project-directory>

-3.Install dependencies using pip
+Install dependencies using pip: pip install -r requirements.txt

-4.Set up MySQL database
+Set up MySQL database:
+Make sure you have MySQL installed and running on your system.
+Create a new database for the project.

-5.Initialize the database schema
+Initialize the database schema:

-**Usage**
+Open a terminal and navigate to the project directory.

+Run the following command to initialize the database schema: python initialize_database.py

+Configuration
+Before running the application, make sure to configure the database connection in config.py:
+DATABASE_CONFIG = {
+    'host': 'localhost',
+    'user': 'your_mysql_username',
+    'password': 'your_mysql_password',
+    'database': 'your_database_name',
+    'port': 3306  # Change this if your MySQL server is running on a different port }

+Usage
 Start the Flask application:
 python app.py
+The application will start running on http://localhost:5000.